 If you go the back way up the Sunshine Coast chances are that you’re going to head through the very picturesque townships of Beerwah, Maleny and Nambour.
 And if you’re heading to the coast, you’re likely to visit idyllic paradises that are Caloundra, Mooloolaba and Noosa.
 While those places are listed high up on the places to visit for good reason, they aren’t the only spectacular places to see in this incredible part of the world.

 Wide open spaces

-Postman’s Track, between Cedarton and Maleny, offers an alternative route north between beautiful Bellthorpe National Park and Unnamed.
-National Park on the right.
+Postman’s Track, between Cedarton and Maleny, offers an alternative route north between beautiful Bellthorpe National Park and another national park on the right.
 Turning left at the end onto Maleny-Kenilworth Road takes you further into the spectacular countryside, nestled between the vastly untouched Conondale National Park on the left and Maleny National Park on the right.
-(It’s here that you find the entryway into Conondale however entry is reserved for those with high clearance vehicles.)
+(It’s here that you find the entryway into Conondale, however, entry is reserved for those with high clearance vehicles.)

 Carry on a few minutes down the road and drop in to see Mapleton Falls.
 The falls themselves are at present, pretty dry but the cliff from which they cascade is beautiful and offers stunning, albeit similar views of the valley below.

 Tracking Towards The Coast

 Head back on the main inland route to Nambour and drop in by the well-trodden Dulong Lookout before a short trip up the Bruce, getting off at Yandina for a climb at Mt Ninderry.